GitauHarrison/notes/http_life_cycle.md

 ![Personal blog](/images/http_life_cycle/personal_blog.png)

 So, what happened?
 From the above URL, `https` is the protocol, `www.gitauharrison.com` is the host (domain name) and `/blog` is the resource path.
 Domains are mapped to the IP address of the host.
 Rather than remembering an IP address such as 142.250.203.206, it is much easier to remember a name such as _google.com_.
+Read more on host names [here](#host-names).

 Since the browser now knows what host it is trying to reach, which is www.gitauharrison.com, it will try to connect to the server.
 The steps involved in resolving the Domain Name System (DNS) include: